sdcubber/Keras-Sequence-boilerplate/README.md

-Minimal working example of how to train a keras model on out-of-memory data with a python generator
+Minimal working example of how to train a Keras model on data that does not fit into memory with a Keras Sequence object.